Super McShane identity: The spectrum of super -lengths

 On the other hand, the set of ideal arcs on $F$ is topologically ``dual'' to the set of (isotopy classes of) simple closed curves on $F$ in the sense that for each ideal arc $a$ there is a unique simple closed curve $\gamma_a$ which is disjoint from $a$, and vice versa.
 This duality suggests the following abstract \emph{dual ``complex"} $\Omega$ to the Farey tessellation $\tau_*$ \begin{itemize} \item the faces $\mathcal{F}(\Omega)$ of $\Omega$ are labeled by simple closed curves on $F$; \item the edges $\mathcal{E}(\Omega)$ of $\Omega$ are labeled by pairs of simple closed curves on $F$ which transversely intersect once; \item the vertices $\mathcal{V}(\Omega)$ of $\Omega$ are labeled by triples of simple closed curves on $F$ which pairwise transversely intersect once. \end{itemize}

 We clarify that $\Omega$ is not a cell-complex as each face in $\mathcal{F}(\Omega)$ is bordered by an infinite sequence of distinct vertices and edges.
-However, we {can} nonetheless naively geometrically realize $\Omega$ in the following way
+However, we {can} nonetheless na\"ively geometrically realize $\Omega$ in the following way

 \begin{itemize} \item let the vertices $\mathcal{V}(\Omega)$ be the centers of the ideal triangles constituting $\tau_*$; \item let the edges $\mathcal{E}(\Omega)$ be the geodesic arcs joining the centers of adjacent ideal triangles in $\tau_*$; \item let the faces $\mathcal{F}(\Omega)$ be the connected components of the complement $\mathbb{D}-(\mathcal{V}(\Omega)\cup \mathcal{E}(\Omega))$. \end{itemize} This embeds $\Omega$ in $\mathbb{D}$ in a manner dual to $\tau_*\subset\mathbb{D}$ (see Figure~\ref{fig:farey}).
 We regard $\mathcal{F}(\Omega)$ as the set of \emph{complementary regions} \cite{Bpro} to $\tau_*$ in $\mathbb{D}$.